Research Mission & Strategic Plan

 ORED STRATEGY FOR ADVANCING THE USA DISCOVERY GOAL:

 - Strategically position USA to become a Carnegie Very High (RU/VH) volume Research University and align policies and procedures to support this strategic direction.

-3. Provide the support and infrastructure that will encourage collaborations between individuals and units on campus and externally.
+- Provide the support and infrastructure that will encourage collaborations between individuals and units on campus and externally.

-4. Enhance the USA entrepreneurial culture by providing support and infrastructure that will incentivize development of new technology and create regional and national economic impact.
+- Enhance the USA entrepreneurial culture by providing support and infrastructure that will incentivize development of new technology and create regional and national economic impact.

 ORED CORE PHILOSOPHY: